dubrie/public/books.md

 - The Righteous Mind: Why Good People Are Divided by Politics and Religion
 - The Road To Character
 - Sapiens: A Brief History of Humankind
-- Switch: How To Change Things When Change Is Hard
 - Tools and Weapons
 - Turing's Cathedral
 - Turn The Ship Around